Deliverables in Project Management- The Complete Guide With Examples

 If the answer is “yes”, then it would be an external deliverable.

-Another source of confusion for new project managers is the difference between deliverables and milestones.
+Another source of confusion for new project managers is the difference between project milestones and deliverables.

 Milestones are checkpoints in the course of a project.
 You can insert them at any point to mark the completion of an important activity.
 They don’t have deadlines, nor do they have an impact on the project’s objectives.
 They are simply a way to keep track of the project’s progress.